Award Ceremony: Friday 16 July 2021, virtual event

 "The basic work was done 30 years ago, at that time we had 35Å resolution.
 People said it was blobology.
 Then others made big progresses in data processing and instrumentation.
 Now, I am retired and they get 3.5Å atomic resolution and the method has become very important.
 For me, it's very rewarding, interesting and enjoyable."

 The Lennart Philipson Award (LPA) was created to honour EMBL’s second Director General, Lennart Philipson (1982-1993).
 The award has been given once per annum starting in 2015 by the EMBL Alumni Association.
 It is sponsored by EMBLEM Technology Transfer GmbH (EMBLEM), the wholly owned commercial subsidiary of EMBL.

 The Award recognises outstanding and validated contributions in translational research in human health and/or technology innovation in the life sciences.
 This includes for example: deciphering human disease models; developing new diagnostic tools, methods or therapies; development of enabling technologies in life science (plasmids, strains, human disease-relevant animal-models, screening and production systems); instrumentation development; and bioinformatics.

 The award is open to all EMBL alumni irrespective of leaving date.
-It consists of a gold medal, a cash prize of €5,000, the logistical costs of bringing the winner to EMBL Heidelberg to present a talk at the Award Ceremony on EMBL Lab Day, and meetings with EMBL scientists of the winner's choice.
+It consists of a gold-plated medal, a cash prize of €10,000 and the logistical costs of bringing the winner to EMBL Heidelberg to present a talk at the Award Ceremony on EMBL Lab Day.